pamlib/iyt/docs/index.md

 }
 </style>

-If anything is outdated, open a issue on the github (go to it by clicking `infinite/help` next to the search bar)
+<p>If anything is outdated, open a <a href="https://github.com/infyiff/help/issues">issue on the github</a> (go to it by clicking `infinite/help` next to the search bar)</p>

-<p>Find stuff using the search bar near the top right!</p>
+Find stuff using the search bar near the top right!

 <img src="assets/search.png" alt="search bar">

-<p>Since most of you are dumb here is some help I guess</p>
+Since most of you are dumb here is some help I guess

 <nav>
   <a href="tutorials/" class="arrow-link">Tutorials for noobs</a>